yatotaus/globant-bootcamps-UI/README.md

 ### Exercise:

-I think you noticed by now, but there are a few exercises inside the reading material (awesome, I know).
+I think you've noticed by now, but there are a few exercises inside the reading material (awesome, I know).
 As we said before, this is just a review but if you want you can do them!
 Just put all your work under [javascript-review](src/week0/javascript-review) once you finished the exercises on page.

 → [index](#index)